correa-coder/words_from_lyrics/README.md

 # Introduction

-With the goal of learning some vocabulary words in **Spanish**, I decided to create an app that extracts the words from a ``.txt`` file containing the lyrics of a song, it should work with **any** language, not just Spanish.
+With the goal of learning some vocabulary words in **Spanish**, I decided to create an app that extracts the words from a ``.txt`` file containing the lyrics of a song, it should work with **any** language, not just Spanish and it also doesn't extract repeated words or filler words such as ooh and ah for instance.

 # Usage